AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/glossary-ad-hoc.md

   </tr>
   <tr data-mc-conditions="">
    <td>Initiative</td>
-   <td> <p>In&nbsp;the Workfront Scenario Planner, you can divide a plan into several initiatives to make it easier to manage the plan. <span>You can build an Initiative report and you can access Initiative information in a Project report.</span> </p> <p>This is available only in the new Adobe Workfront experience and requires an additional license.
-For information about the Workfront Scenario Planner, see <a href="../../../scenario-planner/scenario-planner-overview.md" class="MCXref xref">The Adobe Workfront Scenario Planner overview</a>. </p> <p>The Initiative report is not visible in your Workfront instance unless your company has purchased a Workfront Scenario Planner license.
+   <td> <p>In&nbsp;the Workfront Scenario Planner, you can divide a plan into several initiatives to make it easier to manage the plan. <span>You can build an Initiative report and you can access Initiative information in a Project report.</span> </p> <p>The Scenario Planner is available only in the new Adobe Workfront experience and requires an additional license.
+For information about the Workfront Scenario Planner, see <a href="../../../scenario-planner/scenario-planner-overview.md" class="MCXref xref">The Scenario Planner overview</a>. </p> <p>The Initiative report is not visible in your Workfront instance unless your company has purchased a Workfront Scenario Planner license.
 You cannot access Initiatives through the API.
 For information about initiatives in the Scenario Planner, see <a href="https://one.workfront.com/s/csh?context=2066&amp;pubname=the-new-workfront-experience">Initiatives overview in the Workfront Scenario Planner</a>. </p> </td>
    <td>&nbsp;</td>
    <td>&nbsp;</td>
   </tr>
   <tr data-mc-conditions="">
    <td><span>Initiative Job&nbsp;Role</span> </td>
-   <td> <p><span>The Initiative Job&nbsp;Role report type displays information about the job roles associated with a plan initiative in the Workfront Scenario Planner. </span> </p> <p>This is available only in the new Adobe Workfront experience and requires an additional license.
-For information about the Workfront Scenario Planner, see <a href="../../../scenario-planner/scenario-planner-overview.md" class="MCXref xref">The Adobe Workfront Scenario Planner overview</a>. </p> <p><span>This report type is not visible in your Workfront instance unless your company has purchased a Workfront Scenario Planner license.
+   <td> <p><span>The Initiative Job&nbsp;Role report type displays information about the job roles associated with a plan initiative in the Workfront Scenario Planner.</span> </p> <p>The Scenario Planner is available only in the new Adobe Workfront experience and requires an additional license.
+For information about the Workfront Scenario Planner, see <a href="../../../scenario-planner/scenario-planner-overview.md" class="MCXref xref">The Scenario Planner overview</a>. </p> <p><span>This report type is not visible in your Workfront instance unless your company has purchased a Workfront Scenario Planner license.
 For information about initiatives in the Scenario Planner, see</span> <a href="https://one.workfront.com/s/csh?context=2066&amp;pubname=the-new-workfront-experience">Initiatives overview in the Workfront Scenario Planner</a>.</p> </td>
    <td>&nbsp;</td>
    <td>&nbsp;</td>
   </tr>
   <tr data-mc-conditions="">
    <td><span>Initiative Job&nbsp;Role Hours</span> </td>
-   <td> <p><span> In an Initiative Job&nbsp;Role report, this displays the number of hours associated with a job role in an initiative. </span> </p> <p>This is available only in the new Adobe Workfront experience and requires an additional license.
-For information about the Workfront Scenario Planner, see <a href="../../../scenario-planner/scenario-planner-overview.md" class="MCXref xref">The Adobe Workfront Scenario Planner overview</a>. </p> <p><span>This field and the Initiative Job&nbsp;Role report type are not visible in your Workfront instance unless your company has purchased a Workfront Scenario Planner license. </span><span>For information about initiatives in the Scenario Planner and associating them with job roles, see <a href="https://one.workfront.com/s/csh?context=2061&amp;pubname=the-new-workfront-experience">Create and edit initiatives in the Workfront Scenario Planner.</a> </span> </p> </td>
+   <td> <p><span> In an Initiative Job&nbsp;Role report, this displays the number of hours associated with a job role in an initiative.</span> </p> <p>The Scenario Planner is available only in the new Adobe Workfront experience and requires an additional license.
+For information about the Workfront Scenario Planner, see <a href="../../../scenario-planner/scenario-planner-overview.md" class="MCXref xref">The Scenario Planner overview</a>. </p> <p><span>This field and the Initiative Job&nbsp;Role report type are not visible in your Workfront instance unless your company has purchased a Workfront Scenario Planner license.</span> <span>For information about initiatives in the Scenario Planner and associating them with job roles, see <a href="https://one.workfront.com/s/csh?context=2061&amp;pubname=the-new-workfront-experience">Create and edit initiatives in the Workfront Scenario Planner.</a></span></p> </td>
    <td>&nbsp;</td>
    <td>&nbsp;</td>
   </tr>
   <tr data-mc-conditions="">
    <td><span>Initiative Job&nbsp;Role Count</span> </td>
-   <td> <p><span>In an Initiative Job&nbsp;Role report, this displays the number of a specific job role associated with an initiative. </span> </p> <p>This is available only in the new Adobe Workfront experience and requires an additional license.
-For information about the Workfront Scenario Planner, see <a href="../../../scenario-planner/scenario-planner-overview.md" class="MCXref xref">The Adobe Workfront Scenario Planner overview</a>. </p> <p><span>This field and the Initiative Job&nbsp;Role report type are not visible in your Workfront instance unless your company has purchased a Workfront Scenario Planner license.
-For information about initiatives in the Scenario Planner and associating them with job roles, see</span> <a href="../../../scenario-planner/create-and-edit-initiatives.md" class="MCXref xref">Create and edit initiatives in the Adobe Workfront Scenario Planner</a></p> </td>
+   <td> <p><span>In an Initiative Job&nbsp;Role report, this displays the number of a specific job role associated with an initiative.</span> </p> <p>The Scenario Planner is available only in the new Adobe Workfront experience and requires an additional license.
+For information about the Workfront Scenario Planner, see <a href="../../../scenario-planner/scenario-planner-overview.md" class="MCXref xref">The Scenario Planner overview</a>. </p> <p><span>This field and the Initiative Job&nbsp;Role report type are not visible in your Workfront instance unless your company has purchased a Workfront Scenario Planner license.
+For information about initiatives in the Scenario Planner and associating them with job roles, see</span> <a href="../../../scenario-planner/create-and-edit-initiatives.md" class="MCXref xref">Create and edit initiatives in the Scenario Planner</a></p> </td>
    <td>&nbsp;</td>
    <td>&nbsp;</td>
   </tr>
   <tr data-mc-conditions="">
    <td><span>Initiative Last Published Date</span> </td>
    <td> <p><span>A field in an Initiative, Initiative Job Role, and Project reports that displays the date that a plan initiative was last published to a project.
-You can publish initiatives to create projects or to update projects linked to the initiatives. </span> </p> <p>This is available only in the new Adobe Workfront experience and requires an additional license.
-For information about the Workfront Scenario Planner, see <a href="../../../scenario-planner/scenario-planner-overview.md" class="MCXref xref">The Adobe Workfront Scenario Planner overview</a>. </p> <p><span>For information about publishing initiatives, see </span><a href="https://one.workfront.com/s/csh?context=2153&amp;pubname=the-new-workfront-experience">Publish scenarios to create and update projects in the Workfront Scenario Planner</a><span>.
-This field is not visible in your Workfront instance unless your company has purchased a Workfront Scenario Planner license.</span> </p> </td>
+You can publish initiatives to create projects or to update projects linked to the initiatives.</span> </p> <p>The Scenario Planner is available only in the new Adobe Workfront experience and requires an additional license.
+For information about the Workfront Scenario Planner, see <a href="../../../scenario-planner/scenario-planner-overview.md" class="MCXref xref">The Scenario Planner overview</a>. </p> <p><span>For information about publishing initiatives, see</span> <a href="https://one.workfront.com/s/csh?context=2153&amp;pubname=the-new-workfront-experience">Publish scenarios to create and update projects in the Workfront Scenario Planner</a><span>.
+This field is not visible in your Workfront instance unless your company has purchased a Workfront Scenario Planner license.</span></p> </td>
    <td>&nbsp;</td>
    <td>&nbsp;</td>
   </tr>